staten-island-tech/hackathon-fall-anthony/instructions.md

 Your **score increment** for each note hit also depends on your **accuracy**.
 The higher your accuracy, the more points you will receive for each note caught (except for misses).

-*Any rating S and above is excellent.
+*Any rating A and above is excellent.
 S+ is almost unobtainable, as it requires every note to be caught perfectly.
 If you can reach it, then you are a true rhythm master!*

 Good luck; have fun! ☺